How to buy Tory Lanez NFT — get the limited-edition digital music collectible

 6. A guided tutorial will take place.
 Once finished, click on "Return to E-NFT.com."

 Now, you've done two things.
 You've made an account at E-NFT and created an Emmersive Wallet.
 Now, you will be ready to purchase Tory Lanez' album.
-As of this writing, the marketplace isn't open yet, but you should be able to see the NFT collection here.
+As of this writing, the marketplace is experiencing some server issues, but you should be able to see the NFTs here.

+The listings you'll see on the marketplace are NFTs that were purchased from the first drop.
+Sellers are setting their own resale price.
+Once you see a price you like, click on "Buy It Now."